Family days out

 Nostalgia - guaranteed to make you reminisce

-If you like models, then Skegness model village is for you, or if you are in to trains, visit the Gainsborough Model Railway museum, one of the largest ‘0' gauge model railways of its kind in the country.
-Fro the excitement of a real steam train ride try Cleethorpes Coast Light Railway - the last remaining steam railway on the East Coast.
+If you like model trains visit the Gainsborough Model Railway museum, one of the largest '0' gauge model railways of its kind in the country.
+From the excitement of a real steam train ride try Cleethorpes Coast Light Railway - the last remaining steam railway on the East Coast.

 There are animals to see at farm parks, seal sanctuaries at Skegness and Mablethorpe, lots of nature reserves where you can spot the local bird and wildife.